Baby Marginated Tortoise

 Average Adult Size: 10-12"

 Description: Light brown color with brown to black bands around each scute of the shell.
-These pretty tortoises are similar in look to Hermanns tortoises, with generally a lighter overall color, and a light beige head instead of the darker heads that other Testudo have.
-The rear of the shell "flares" out when they reach adulthood.
-This is the largest of the Testudo (European) tortoises, and most think it is the most beautiful.
+As babies, these pretty tortoises are similar in look to Hermanns or Greek tortoises, with generally a lighter overall color, and a light beige head instead of the darker heads that other testudo have.
+With age and time, the shells and skin color become darker overall in color.
+The rear ("marginal" scutes) of the shell "flares" out when they reach adulthood.
+This is the largest of the testudo (European) tortoises.

 The tortoises are removed from their enclosure and soaked in a separate 1/4" deep pan of warm water daily or almost daily for 30 minutes each time.
 We don't generally use water dishes in the enclosures because of the risk of drowning (yes, we have lost babies to drowning when they flipped over in 1/4" of water).